googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 players, rooms, and sessions.
 However, it's important to note that this feature has been in Alpha stage and disabled by default.

+{{< alert title="Note" color="info">}}
+There is a potential race condition when count values are set from both the SDK and through the K8s API(Allocation or otherwise), since the SDK update operation back to the CRD value is batched asynchronous any value incremented past the capacity will be silently truncated to capacity.
+{{< /alert >}}

 ### Counters

 #### Alpha().GetCounterCount(key)

 This function retrieves the current count for a specified Counter in the game server.
-It ensures the count is accurate based on the predefined keys in the GameServer resource, and returns an error if the key is not predefined.
+This returns `-1` an `error` if the key is not predefined.

+{{< alert title="Note" color="info">}}
+The retrieved count may not always represent the most up-to-date value.
+Changes to Counters can occur through Game Server Allocation Actions as well as the SDK, so this count may not always be accurate as it could be reading cached data.
+However, count will be eventually consistent when coming back to the SDK.
+{{< /alert >}}

 #### Alpha().SetCounterCount(key, amount)

 This function sets the count to a given value.
 This operation overwrites any previous values and the new value cannot exceed the Counter's capacity.
-The function returns `true` if successful, along with an `error` if the operation fails.
+The function returns `true` if successful, or `false` along with an `error` if the operation fails.

 #### Alpha().IncrementCounter(key, amount)

-This function increments the count of a specified Counter by a given nonnegative amount.
-It updates the current CRD value and maxes out at the maximum value of `int64`.
-The function returns an `error` if the key wasn't predefined in the GameServer resource and returns `false` if the Counter is already at capacity, indicating no increment will occur.
+This function increments the count of a specified Counter by a given nonnegative value amount.
+The function returns `false` and an `error` if the key wasn't predefined in the GameServer resource and returns or if the Counter is already at capacity, indicating no increment will occur.
+If the update is successful this returns `true`.
-There is a potential race condition when count values are set from both the SDK and through the K8s API(Allocation or otherwise), since the SDK append operation back to the CRD value is batched asynchronous any value incremented past the capacity will be silently truncated.

 #### Alpha().DecrementCounter(key, amount)

 This function decreases the count of a specified Counter by a given nonnegative amount.
 It ensures the Counter's count does not go below zero and operates against the current CRD value.
-It returns `false` if the Counter's count is already at zero, indicating no decrement will occur.
-An `error` is returned if the decrement amount is negative.
+It returns `false` and an `error` if the Counter's count is already at zero, if the decrement amount is negative, or if there is another error, indicating no decrement will occur.

 #### Alpha().SetCounterCapacity(key, amount)

 This function sets the maximum capacity for a specified Counter.
 A capacity value of 0 indicates no capacity limit.
-The function returns `true` if the capacity is successfully set, and an `error` if the operation fails.
+The function returns `true` if the capacity is successfully set, and `false` and an `error` if the operation fails.
 #### Alpha().GetCounterCapacity(key)

-This function retrieves the maximum capacity of a specified Counter using its key(name).
-It returns an error if the key wasn't predefined in the GameServer resource.
-The function provides the Counter's capacity value if successful, or `-1` along with an error in case of failure.
+This function retrieves the maximum capacity of a specified Counter using its key (name).
+It returns an `error` if the key wasn't predefined in the GameServer resource.
+The function provides the Counter's capacity value if successful, or `-1` along with an `error` in case of failure.

 ### Lists